• Skip to primary navigation

 • 1 ½ cups short grain brown rice

-• 2 tablespoon avocado oil
+• 2 tablespoons avocado oil

 • ½-3/4 cup freshly grated pecorino depending on how strong you like it

-• 3 tablespoon diced unsalted butter
+• 3 tablespoons diced unsalted butter

-• 1 teaspoon balsamic vinegar
+• 1 teaspoons balsamic vinegar

 • sea salt and freshly ground black pepper to taste